danieledurante/ProbitSUN/genes_tutorial.md

 beta_HMC <- t(extract(HMC_Samples)$beta)
 ```

-Let us finally **calculate the posterior mean of the regression coefficients and the posterior predictive probabilities for the** `24` **held-out units**.
+Let us now **calculate the posterior mean of the regression coefficients and the posterior predictive probabilities for the** `24` **held-out units**.
 The quantities are obtained here via Monte Carlo integration using the MCMC samples from the Hamiltonian no u-turn sampler.

 ``` r
 # Posterior means via Monte Carlo